Tips for Sample Taxonomy

 Checking a taxon is submittable

-If you know the taxon you would like to use, you can check if it is submittable and find any additional information about it by using one of the following urls:
+If you know the taxon you would like to use, you can check if it is submittable and find any additional information about it, including if it is binomial, by using one of the following urls:

 www.ebi.ac.uk/ena/taxonomy/rest/scientific-name/